Our Barcodes Explained

 - Easy reordering when stock gets low

 For these reasons and more, if you want to sell your product at a retail store, they will likely insist that your item has a barcode.
 Of course, this whole system only functions because barcode numbers are kept unique.
 If anyone could make their own barcode, the number would no longer be a unique identifier as several different products could have the same barcode, causing chaos.
-The inventors of the barcode were aware of this, so when barcodes were first conceived in the 1970s in the USA, an organisation called the Uniform Code Council (UCC) was created to regulate codes and ensure they remained unique.
+The inventors of the barcode were aware of this, so when barcodes were first conceived in the 1970s in the USA, an organisation called the Uniform Code Council (UCC) was created to regulate codes to ensure they remained unique.
 A few years later, another organisation, the European Article Numbering Association (EAN), was created to manage barcode use outside the US.
 To this day, North America uses 12-digit UPC barcodes rather than 13-digit EAN codes like the rest of the world.

 It is important to note that your barcode does not contain any details about your product.
 It is simply a unique number and image representing that number.
 Product information is input by the retailer when they add your item into their computer system.
 This is why if you take a football from a sporting goods store and scan it at the checkout of a makeup shop, nothing will come up (unless the makeup shop also sells that particular football).